m0sa/m0sa.github.io/content/posts/2019-02-msbuild-global-properties-defineconstants.md

 Lucky for me, the binlog contained a hint as to why this is happening; the DefineConstants property was under a "global properties" node in the tree.
 Once I googled for "MSBuild global properties" I got to [this piece of doc](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-properties#global-properties) fairly quickly.

-In the end, the TIL for the day was, if a property is a global property, and you pass it to MSBuild via command-line args, the value passed in is used, regardless of what your build scripts do.
+In the end the TIL was, if a property is a global property, and you pass it to MSBuild via command-line args, the value passed in is used, regardless of what your build scripts do.

 I've came up with a trivial example to explain to the team, what was going on in MSBuild: